bane-labs/docs/bridge/general/bridging-transparency-and-verifiable-relaying.md

 This property ensures that correctness, transparency, and integrity are not assumptions — they are cryptographically enforced guarantees rooted in the smart contracts themselves.

+### Note on Temporary Root Divergence Between Chains

+It is normal and expected that the destination chain may temporarily lag behind the source chain.
+When a new operation is executed on the source chain, the source-side bridge contract updates its nonce and root immediately.
+The destination-side bridge contract, however, can only advance once all required payloads with the appropriate validator signatures have been relayed.

+During this period, the destination chain’s nonce will be **strictly lower** than the source chain’s nonce, and its root will simply reflect the **earlier** top root associated with that nonce.
+This does **not** indicate an inconsistency — it only means the latest operation is still in transit.
+Once the relayer provides the necessary data, the destination chain will advance and both chains’ top (nonce, root) pairs will realign exactly.

 ### Note on Historical Hash-Chain Changes

 Earlier versions of the bridge contracts used **SHA-256** for computing operation hashes and hash-chain roots, because **keccak256 was not yet available on Neo N3** at the time the initial TokenBridge contract was deployed.
 Since both chains must always use the same hashing algorithm to reproduce the hash chain deterministically, the Neo X contracts used SHA-256 as well.